 As they part, she asks him if he's happy.
 He laughs and calls the question nonsense.

+He walks on toward his home.
+He's not laughing now.
 Something about their conversation disturbs him.
 He's not happy.
 He admits it to himself.
 He's not happy.
 He has only pretended to be.

 Montag enters his house to find that his wife Mildred has taken an overdose of sleeping pills.
 He calls Emergency Hospital.